alyptik/derpgp/README.md

 #### derpgp options

 	-h,--help:		Show help/usage information.
+	-i,--input:		ame of the file to use for input.
+	-o,--output:		Name of the file to output source to.
 	-v,--version:		Show version information.
-	-i,--input:		ame of the file to use for input.
-	-o:			Name of the file to output source to.

 ## Libraries used: